jfath/mythmunge/README.md

  **Installation:**
     Edit defaults in DefaultsEditBlock as appropriate for your system
     Create config file if needed
+    Configure ssmtp is email notifications are needed
     Add as a user job in MythTV
  **Requires:**
     mythcommflag, ffmpeg (greater than v1.1), ssmtp(optional), curl, agrep